EcoG-io/iso15118/README.md

 in this case, the user does not need to create a `.env` file, as Docker will automatically fetch the `.env.dev.docker` one.

-The key-value pair defined in the `.env` file directly affect the settings defined in `secc_settings.py` and `evcc_settings.py`.
+The key-value pairs defined in the `.env` file directly affect the settings present in `secc_settings.py` and `evcc_settings.py`.
 In these scripts, the user will find all the settings that can be configured.

 ## Integration Test with an EV Simulator